What to Look for in a Quality Latex Mattress

 Natural Latex

-If you opt for an all-natural latex mattress, you have three choices: one made with Talalay latex foam, Dunlop latex foam, or a combination of the two.
+If you opt for a natural latex mattress, you have three choices: one made with Talalay latex foam, Dunlop latex foam, or a combination of the two.
 Manufacturers make both materials with sap from rubber trees.
 However, they use different processes for the two types of natural latex.

 Talalay vs. Dunlop Latex